kstenerud/concise-encoding/cte-specification.md

 ### Floating Point

-A floating point number is composed of a whole part and a fractional part separated by a dot `.`, with an **OPTIONAL** exponential portion.
+A floating point number is composed of a whole part and a fractional part separated by a [radix point](#radix-point), with an **OPTIONAL** exponential portion.
 Negative values are prefixed with a dash `-`.

 **Examples**:

     1.0
     -98.413
+    3,14

+#### Radix Point

+A radix point separates the whole part of a floating point number from the fractional part.
+The General Conference on Weights and Measures declared in 2003 that "the symbol for the decimal marker shall be either the point on the line or the comma on the line".
+CTE therefore accepts both `,` and `.` as radix points.

+**Examples**:

+    -3.81 // Same value as below
+    -3,81 // Same value as above

 #### Base-10 Notation